Decision Paralysis: How To Stop Overthinking Your ChoicesPosted by Petr

 This isn’t very ideal when we think about what college to go to, or what job or life partner to choose from.
 As it turns out, regret presents itself mainly when the option can be changed retrospectively.
 When a choice is final, people are actually happier with their decision.
 It could be a possible reason why an increasing number of partners are unsatisfied and divorce.
 The easier it is to change the partner, the less we are satisfied with them.
 Even if he or she does everything perfectly.

 “The greater amount of choices we have, the easier it is to regret and find imperfections in our past decision.”

 Study: Discontent pictures

-Throughout the course of the experiment, the student’s satisfaction of their chosen photograph was measured across the two groups.
-The conclusion of the study showed that if the students had the opportunity to change their minds, they were significantly less satisfied regarding their selected photograph.
-And those that couldn’t change their decision were, on the contrary, much more satisfied in the future than they were right after selecting their photograph.
+During the course of the experiment, the student’s satisfaction with their chosen photograph was measured across the two groups.
+The conclusion of the study showed that when the students had the opportunity to change their minds, they were significantly less satisfied regarding their selected photograph.
+Those that couldn’t change their decision were, on the contrary, much more satisfied in the future than they were right after selecting their photograph.

-The second part of the experiment tested how close people could predict their future satisfaction.
-Another group of students had to choose what course they would rather attend the following year.
-One course offered would give the students the option of choosing two photographs, and keeping one without changing the decision.
+The second part of the experiment tested how closely people could predict their future satisfaction.
+The students were given a choice in courses to attend the following year.
+One course would give the students the option of choosing two photographs and then let them keep one without being able to change the decision.
 The other course gave the option of changing the decided photograph.

-Most of the student chose the second course: The one that allowed them to change their decision.
-It shows that students have the tendency of leaving the back door open.
-Even though the first part of the study revealed that having a loophole, in fact, lead to dissatisfaction in the future.
-People voluntarily decided to choose the scenario that would lead to significantly less satisfaction in the end.
+Since the students who could choose between two photos for a week were less happy, the better choice would be to choose the first course.
+However, most of the students chose the second course: The one that allowed them to change their decision and also the one that made them less happy.
+The students chose to leave the back door open, even though the first part of the study revealed that having a loophole, in fact, lead to dissatisfaction in the future.
+People voluntarily decided to choose the scenario that led to significantly less satisfaction in the end.